- Whey protein, while being the best supplemental protein powder, can come in various further processed forms.

 Above all else, vote with your stomach.
 Start with concentrate or isolate, lean towards the former if saving money or towards the latter if your stomach is not made of iron, and perhaps consider hydrolysate if taking it immediately before or during a workout.

-The most important decision is flavor, Whey+ got that cookies and cream and unflavored if you are prone to experimenting with a blender.
+The most important decision is flavor, Whey+, our whey isolate protein powder got that cookies and cream and unflavored if you are prone to experimenting with a blender.

 In case you don’t know, it’s a 100% naturally sweetened and flavored whey isolate protein powder made from exceptionally high-quality milk from small dairy farms in Ireland.